WildflowerSchools/poseconnect/README.md

 ## Task list

-* Try executing non-timestamp-bound functions (e.g., `calculate_3d_poses()`) across all timestamps to see if it speeds up pipeline
+* Finish augmenting `PoseTrack3D` object so it captures Kalman filter trajectory
+* Add method(s) to visualize Kalman filter trajectory
+* Use visualizations to tune default parameters of 3D pose tracking
+* Apply 3D pose tracking to newer 3D pose data (AlphaPose, new camera setup) to check performance
+* Create `PoseTracks3D` (or `PoseTrack3DCollection`) to hold collection of active and inactive tracks
+* Write functions to write 3D poses back to Honeycomb (put pose track label in label field for now)
+* Comment out all functions and methods that are unused and run entire pipeline in different configurations to verify
+* Remove unused functions and methods
 * Add logic to `reconstruct_poses_3d()` to fetch camera calibrations if they are not supplied
 * Generally make functions more robust to missing calibration data (e.g., issue warning and drop poses rather than stopping)
+* Make functions handle empty poses (all keypoints `NaN`) more gracefully (e.g., `score_pose_pairs()`, `draw_pose_2d()`)
+* Fix up `fetch` module to match design of `wf-video-io`
+  - Allow user to supply Honeycomb client
+  - Clean up default setting
+  - Other?
+* Dockerize pipeline
+* Set up pipeline for Airflow
 * Make visualization functions handle missing fields (e.g., `pose_quality`) more gracefully
-* Make functions handle empty poses (all keypoints `NaN`) more gracefully (e.g., `score_pose_pairs()`, `draw_pose_2d()`)
-* Incorporate `tqdm.auto` to get rid of all of the `if` statements for notebook mode
 * Add progress bars to all pipeline functions
 * Restructure `process_poses_by_timestamp` to use `groupby(...).apply(...)` pattern
 * Figure out inconsistent behavior of `groupby(...).apply(...)` (under what conditions does it add grouping variables to index?)
 * For functions that act on dataframes, make it optional to check dataframe structure (e.g., only one timestamp and camera pair)
 * For functions than iterate over previous functions, making naming and approach consistent (e.g., always use apply?)
 * Add `keypoint_categories` info to pose models in Honeycomb?
-* Add ability to upload 3D poses to Honeycomb
-* Clean out unused code
 * Be consistent about whether to convert track labels to integers (where possible)
 * Remove dependence on OpenCV by adding necessary functionality to `cv_utils`
 * Consider refactoring split between `video_io` and `cv_utils`